What has PwC done to mitigate impacts to PwC of the widespread outbreak of coronavirus in the US and Mexico?

-Our US / Mexico Security team identified four phases to manage the cycle of a potential pandemic threat and the importance of managing timely information.
+Our US and Mexico security team identified four phases to manage the cycle of a potential pandemic threat and the importance of managing timely information.
 They include:

 - Monitoring: Reviewing and monitoring global activities as they relate to the spread of infectious diseases and viruses.